-This displays a list of the critical system information.
+The pave on the upper-left portion of the window displays a list of the critical system information.
 Before you email technical support, or report a bug with the software, please be sure to cut and paste this information into your email.
 This will greatly assist them in diagnosing the difficulty.